 - Supported Ricoh printers work with Ricoh or EFI Fiery printer controllers.
 Both Ricoh and EFI Fiery controllers return information to Ricoh ProcessDirector.
 For Ricoh controllers, the % Printed property shows the percentage of pages printed.
 For EFI Fiery controllers, the % Printed property shows the job transmission status.
 Print progress is complete when EFI Fiery controllers have queued an entire job for printing.
 EFI Fiery controllers can be configured to print queued jobs in the order received or to hold them for later printing.

 - Use the Data stream to send property to choose whether to send PDF files and JDF job tickets or to send PostScript

 data to the printer.

 Only Ricoh PDF printers that have TotalFlow Print Server or an EFI Fiery control unit support JDF/PDF.
 For a list of control units that support this data stream, see the Ricoh PDF printer readme.
-After you add a Ricoh PDF printer, the readme file appears on the Windows primary computer in
+After you add a Ricoh PDF printer on a Linux secondary server, the readme file is in the

 /aiw/aiw1/pcdirectory.
 After you add a Ricoh PDF printer on an application server, the readme file is in the